 As a photographer it’s important that you know your rights when out shooting in public.
-Since they will vary from locale to locale, if you plan on travelling to a foreign country, be sure to read up on the protocol before you arrive.
-While your legal rights as photographers may not always be granted, as you will see in the video below, being prepared should a problem arise can help you stay out or get out of trouble:
+They vary from locale to locale, so if you plan on travelling to a foreign country, be sure to read up on the protocol before you arrive.
+While your legal rights as a photographer may not always be granted, as you will see in the video below, being prepared should a problem arise can help you stay out of or get out of trouble:

 The police then turned their attention to Nee and approached him from behind a chain link fence which separated the apartment complex and the area where Nee was working.
-When Nee refused to answer some of the questions from the police officers, which, by law, he is not required to, the police became agitated and put the photographer in cuffs citing he was interfering with a police investigation.
+When Nee refused to answer some of the questions from the police officers, which, by law, he is not required to answer, the police became agitated and put the photographer in cuffs, citing he was interfering with a police investigation.

 Like This Article?

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: